-If you get a grade 7 in GCSE Maths, you should seriously consider studying Further Maths, as it develops some of the concepts met in A Level Maths and brings it to a higher plane.
+Because Maths is such a vast subject, it is impossible to cover it all in one A Level.
+Further Maths develops some of the concepts met in A Level Maths and brings them to a higher plane.
 It attracts students who thoroughly enjoy the subject and are keen to extend their understanding and knowledge.
-It will appeal to you if Maths is one of your favourite subjects at school, as it gives you the chance to see a wide variety of fascinating topics, including some more demanding and abstract areas of Maths.
-Lessons are fast-paced, interesting and should really make you think!
+It will appeal to you if Maths is one of your favourite subjects at school as it gives you the chance to study a wide variety of fascinating topics, including some more demanding and abstract areas of Maths.

 September 2017 sees the introduction of a reformed Further Mathematics A Level.
-Students will sit four examinations at the end of Year 13.
-Two of these exams will be compulsory Pure Mathematics modules and the other two will be optional from Pure, Mechanics, Decision and Statistics modules.
+You will sit examinations at the end of Year 12.
+Two of these exams will be compulsory Pure Mathematics modules and the other two will be Applied Mathematics including Mechanics, Decision and Statistics.

-Nearly all of our A Level Further Maths students go on to university to study Maths or a Maths related degree subject, such as Physics, Engineering or Computer Science.
+Nearly all of our A Level Further Maths students go on to university to study Maths or to study a Maths-related degree subject, such as Physics, Engineering or Computer Science.
 Further Maths is often listed as a preferred or essential A Level subject by top universities for entry onto these degree courses.

-At least two Bs and three Cs at GCSE plus at least a Grade A (7) in GCSE Mathematics.
+At least two 5s and three 4s at GCSE, including at least a 7 in GCSE Maths.

 NOTE: You must be studying A Level Maths in order to study Further Maths.